How to Spend 24 Hours in Lunenburg, Nova Scotia

 An incredibly unique rum offered at Ironworks Distillery is the Around the World Rum.
 The rum accompanied the Barque Picton Castel, a three-masted tall ship based in Lunenburg, on its seventh circumnavigation of the world.
 They say its flavors include warm baking spices like cinnamon and nutmeg, vanilla, and the essence of tobacco.
 The rum’s taste is similar to the Rum Boat Rum but has a tropical flavor all its own.

-After our tasting accompanied by appetizers, we enjoyed a catered dinner of lobster chowder with brown bread and butter.
-Their second still affectionately referred to as Ruby, towered over us.
-We finished the meal with a rum raisin cake from the Savvy Sailor that featured the distillery’s Blue Nose Rum.
+After my tasting, accompanied by appetizers, I enjoyed a catered dinner of lobster chowder with brown bread and butter.
+Their second still, affectionately referred to as Ruby, towered over us.
+I finished the meal with a rum raisin cake from the Savvy Sailor that featured the distillery’s Blue Nose Rum.
 The cake came drizzled with a caramel rum sauce and topped with whipped cream—what a delicious way to end the evening.

 • Ironworks Distillery Apple Brandy